-Natural forests possess many or most of the characteristics of a forest native to the given site, including species composition, structure, and ecological function.
-Natural forests include: Primary forests that have not been subject to major human impacts in recent history, Regenerated (secondgrowth) forests that were subject to major impacts in the past (for instance by agriculture, livestock raising, tree plantations, or intensive logging) but where the main causes of impact have ceased or greatly diminished and the ecosystem has attained much of the species composition, structure, and ecological function of prior or other contemporary natural ecosystems.
-Managed natural forests where much of the ecosystem's composition, structure, and ecological function exist in the presence of activities such as: Harvesting of timber or other forest products, including management to promote high-value species, Low intensity, smallscale cultivation within the forest, such as less-intensive forms of swidden agriculture in a forest mosaic, Forests that have been partially degraded by anthropogenic or natural causes (e.g., harvesting, fire, climate change, invasive species, or others) but where the land has not been converted to another use and where degradation does not result in the sustained reduction of tree cover below the thresholds that define a forest or sustained loss of other main elements of ecosystem composition, structure, and ecological function (Source: Afi).
+forests possess many or most of the characteristics est native to the given site, including species compostructure, and ecological function.
+Natural forests in-Primary forests that have not been subject to major impacts in recent history, Regenerated (secondn) forests that were subject to major impacts in the or instance by agriculture, livestock raising, tree plan-, or intensive logging) but where the main causes of have ceased or greatly diminished and the ecosysas attained much of the species composition, strucnd ecological function of prior or other contemporary ecosystems.
+Managed natural forests where much ecosystem's composition, structure, and ecological on exist in the presence of activities such as: Harvesttimber or other forest products, including manageo promote high-value species, Low intensity, smallultivation within the forest, such as less-intensive of swidden agriculture in a forest mosaic, Forests that een partially degraded by anthropogenic or natural (e.g., harvesting, fire, climate change, invasive speothers) but where the land has not been converted her use and where degradation does not result in the ned reduction of tree cover below the thresholds that a forest or sustained loss of other main elements of tem composition, structure, and ecological function e: Afi).